 If you rent, tell your landlord about your situation before rent is due.
 Ask for a temporary postponement until your income resumes.
 Offer to provide some service, such as painting, in exchange for rent.
 Suggest making smaller payments for a month or two, with the understanding that you will catch up when your income increases again.
 Often it "costs" money for a landlord to change tenants, so they may be willing to work with you.

-One reasonable way to manage during tough times might be to consider taking on a roommate to help cover rent expenses, if there is enough space in the apartment and it would not cause other family problems.
+One reasonable way to manage during tough times might be to consider taking on a roommate to help cover rent expenses, if there is enough space in the apartment, and if doing so would neither violate the lease nor cause other family problems.
 Subletting the apartment and finding a less expensive place to live may be another option if it is likely that your income will be restored in a reasonable length of time.